skillrepos/cursor/labs.md

 **Purpose: In this lab, we'll learn when to use Chat and Edit (Cmd+K) modes by building a real Express API.
 You will use Chat mode for planning and questions and Edit mode for focused single-file changes, and Composer mode for multi-file coordination.**

 1. Let's see how we can use Chat Mode to plan and understand changes.
-Open Chat by pressing Cmd+L (Mac) or Ctrl+L (Windows).
+If not open, open Chat by pressing Cmd+L (Mac) or Ctrl+L (Windows).
 Make sure the mode dropdown is set to **"Ask"**.

 ![Ask mode](./images/cursor4.png?raw=true "Ask mode")